BlizzardOfOzy/exampleapp/README.md

 ## Usage
 To use, just run "vagrant up --provision".
 In 5-10 minutes, the application should be available locally at http://192.168.33.10:80.
 It just displays the contents of the mongodb database, and allows the user to submit new data to it.

-A prometheus server is available on http://192.168.33.11:80.
+A grafana server with prometheus-gathered metrics is available on http://192.168.33.11:80.
 Default flask, mongodb, and kubernetes metrics are available.

 A kibana instance with container logs is available at http://192.168.33.10:30000